xrdocs/application-hosting/_tutorials/2016-05-31-xr-toolbox-ios-xr-vagrant-bootstrap-config.md

 ## Single node bootstrap

-Let's assume we're applying a simple XR config that configures Gig0/0/0/0 and enables the grpc server on port 57788:
+Let's assume we're applying a simple XR config that configures the grpc server on port 57788.
+This will be the contents of our `configs/rtr_config` file

 This configuration will be an **addendum** to the pre-existing configuration on the vagrant instance.
 {: .notice--info}